At Canterbury College, protection of our students is of paramount importance.

 If the concern is worrying you, but not causing you harm or placing you at risk of harm, then the staff member will discuss with you ways to solve your problem.

-If the concern is serious and the staff member believes that you are being harmed or at risk of being harmed, they will report the matter to a Student Protection Officer or Head of College.
+If the concern is serious and the staff member believes that you are being harmed or at risk of being harmed, they will report the matter to a Student Protection Officer or Principal.

-What if I don’t want the staff member to tell the Head of College?
+What if I don’t want the staff member to tell the Principal?